 Many people confuse the countries of Taiwan and China.
 Citizens of both places speak mostly Mandarin, and many share Chinese ancestry.
 But indigenous culture on Taiwan is not to be overlooked, accessible in the country’s most prominent landmarks, like Taroko Gorge or Kenting National Park.
 Ask any Taiwanese person where they’re from, and they’ll introduce themselves as Taiwanese, not Chinese.

 This is an important distinction, as it’s part of the history which has formed Taiwan’s cultural consciousness, influenced its agricultural past, and has the potential to impede any future expansion of its cacao industry.
 While China is huge, Taiwan is a relatively small island with both tropical and sub-tropical regions.
 Even for those traveling only in Taipei, it’s probably going to be a hot trip.
-Winters in Taiwan are mild, and in the center and south of the country it stays warm enough to grow cacao and other tropical fruits.
-Other than high quality tea, one of the favorite souvenirs to pick up in Taiwan are pineapple cakes, or even dried fruit slices.
+Winters in Taiwan are mild, and in the center and south it’s warm enough to grow cacao & other tropical fruits, some of the best things to eat in Taiwan.
+Other than high quality tea, one of the favorite souvenirs to pick up in Taiwan are pineapple cakes and dried fruit slices.

 Though as the Southeast Asian country continues to develop, farmers continue looking for more ways to add value to their crops, if not get out of the industry altogether.
 For Taiwan’s young cacao industry, this spells trouble.
 Taiwanese people aren’t known to consume much chocolate, unlike Americans, whose young cacao industry (in Hawaii and Puerto Rico) at least has a built-in market.
 Yet despite those obstacles, Taiwanese cacao farmers are going full steam ahead.